nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/update-sdk.md

 # Update Tizen Studio

 This page explains how to install, update, and remove packages using the Package Manager tool in Tizen Studio.
 It also guides advanced developers to manage packages with the CLI version of the tool.
-At its core, Tizen Studio primarily comprises of various packages that includes necessary files, metadata, installation, and removal scripts, and these packages have interdependencies.
+At its core, Tizen Studio primarily comprises of various packages that include necessary files, metadata, installation, and removal scripts, and these packages have interdependencies.

 After you install Tizen Studio, it is easy to keep the packages, platforms, and other tools up-to-date with automatic updates.
 Tizen Studio includes a comprehensive package management tool to manage processes such as installing, uninstalling, updating packages and platforms, and other related tools.